Senjonnes/loan-booking-micorservice/interest-rate-change.md

-# Bulk Loan Interest Rate Change Endpoint
+# Granular Explanation Of Bulk Loan Interest Rate Change Endpoint

 This code implements a RESTful API endpoint for uploading an Excel file containing loan accounts and interest rates, and then processing the loan repayment schedules